 Let’s move to the program and virtualized solutions on x-86 platform.

-Virtualized CG-NAT is built on the base of SDN/NFV concept – centralized network control and virtualization of network functions.
+Virtualized CG-NAT is built on the basis of the SDN/NFV concept – centralized network control and virtualization of network functions.
 Sometimes, this solution is also called vCGNAT.
 Its main advantages are:

 - Resources consumption pattern Pay-as-you-Grow, that ensures more flexibility through virtualization of all components of the solution’s architecture.